SERG-Delft/delftswa/suggested-reading.md

 1. Schmidt, Douglas C., Michael Stal, Hans Rohnert, and Frank Buschmann. [_Pattern-oriented software architecture Volume 2: Patterns for concurrent and networked objects_](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture#POSA2).
 John Wiley & Sons, 2013. _Second volume of the POSA series.
 This one deals with patterns that have become important in modern web-based, mobile, and IoT applications._

 1. Buschmann, Frank, Kevlin Henney, and Douglas C. Schmidt. [_Pattern-oriented software architecture Volume 5: On patterns and pattern languages_](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture#POSA5).
 John Wiley & Sons, 2007. _This fifth volume of the POSA series is introspective in nature, addressing the question of what a pattern language is and comparing pattern paradigms, including pattern compounds, pattern complements, pattern collections, pattern stories, and pattern sequences._

+1. Richard N. Taylor, Nenad Medvidović, and Eric M. Dashofy.
+[Software Architecture: Foundations, Theory, and Practice](https://www.wiley.com/en-us/Software+Architecture%3A+Foundations%2C+Theory%2C+and+Practice-p-9780470167748).
+Wiley, 2009. _Solid 700 page coverage of classical software architecture, including styles, connectors, Architecture Description Languages (ADLs), adaptation, and domain-specific software engineering._

+### Documenting Software Architectures

+1. Peter Hruschka and Gernot Starke. arc42: Effective, lean and pragmatic architecture documentation and communication. [https://docs.arc42.org/home/](https://docs.arc42.org/home/). _Highly practical collection of 143 tips and 33 examples on how to document architectures.
+Grouped into 12 main categories ('arc42 templates'), varying from context and stakeholders to runtime and deployment views._

+1. Nick Rozanski and Eoin Woods.
+[Software Systems Architecture: Working with Stakeholders Using Viewpoints and Perspectives][views].
+Addison-Wesley, 2012, 2nd edition.
+  _A somewhat abstract book, yet based on years of experience of the authors in an enterprise setting.
+Perhaps more of a reference than a book to study cover to cover, but full of useful views, perspectives, and patterns._

 ### The Role of the Architect